Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 These questions ask the interviewer to speak on a personal level as well as about systems that are in place for mentorship.
 It also touches on whether DEI is baked into those programs to mitigate affinity bias.

-## Tell me about some of your recent projects.
+## Tell Me about Some of Your Recent Projects.

 ### Who to Ask:
 Manager